0

 *WA figures sourced from NHWDS & MET

-Addiction medicine is the comprehensive care of people with a wide range of addiction disorders, including drug and alcohol addiction and pharmaceutical dependency.
+Addiction medicine is the comprehensive care of people with a wide range of substance use problems, from harmful alcohol or other substance use through to heroin and methamphetamine addiction.
+Increasingly, addiction medicine is recognised as an important component of multidisciplinary care for patients with pain conditions and problematic use of psychoactive pharmaceuticals.
 Addiction medicine physicians also play an important role in shaping public policy in the areas of health protection, prevention and health promotion for improved public and population health outcomes.

 FULL PANEL RECORDING